Supporting our communities | Supporting the environment | Supporting a skilled industry

 Investing in education and skills is an important focus for Zespri, particularly encouraging young people into the kiwifruit industry.
 We support education and personal development at every age and stage from science in junior schools, to scholarships for tertiary study, and career development for future and current leaders of the kiwifruit industry.

 House of Science aims to raise scientific literacy by providing resources and support to teachers as well as running after school and holiday science programmes.
 Zespri is pleased to sponsor House of Science’s ‘plants and food’ resource boxes which are loaned to teachers across the Bay of Plenty.
 We also provide scholarships for eight primary or intermediate school students from low decile schools to attend the House of Science school holiday programme.

-In 2015 Zespri launched a new horticultural scholarship scheme providing up to $15,000 towards tuition fees for two outstanding secondary school leavers to support their studies towards a career in the horticulture industry.
+Zespri is providing up to $10,000 a year towards tuition fees for two outstanding current university students to support their studies towards a career in the horticulture industry.
 This could include degrees in science, management, marketing, nutrition or business for example.
-The scholarship also includes mentoring and opportunities to be involved with the kiwifruit industry.
+The scholarship also includes opportunities to be involved with the kiwifruit industry.